 Jobs are activities in GTA Online which have more structured gameplay than Freemode activities.
 Jobs are hosted in Grand Theft Auto Online lobbies, some of them are available for co-op only.

 Job Invites.
 While you are in Freemode, you occasionally receive job invites on your phone.
 If you received a message from another player, then you are offered to join a mission.
-If it’s a message from one of your contacts, such as Martin or Lester, then you are offered to host a mission.
+If it’s a message from one of your NPC-contacts, such as Martin or Lester, then you will probably become a host.

 If you have a wanted level, you will be prompted to remove it for a fee using Lester’s services.
 It costs GTA$200 per one star.

 Quick Job.
 Select the center-left icon in the main menu of the phone and then a category of the job.
 After that, you will be able to continue to play in Freemode while the game is searching a mission for you.
 The host will see your nickname marked “On Call” and as soon as it launches a mission, you will join it.

 If there are no appropriate missions, you will be offered to become a host or to find a random job.

 Pause Menu.
 Open the pause menu, select “Online” and then “Jobs”.
 The “Quick Job” option is similar to one in the phone’s menu.
 In the “Play Job” subsection, you select a job and run it as a host.

 Coronas.
 On the streets of San Andreas, there are many blue coronas.
 Enter them and press an appropriate key to start the job or accept an invite.